abhiramgelle1/ParallelizationAnalysis/docs/Report.md

 This project successfully implemented a parallel version of Dijkstra's algorithm using OpenMP.
 While the algorithm's inherently sequential nature limits the achievable speedup, I demonstrated:

-1. Correctness: The parallel implementation produces identical results to the sequential version.
+1. Correctness: The parallel implementation produces identical results to the sequential version, verified across all test cases including test_assignment_example.txt, test1.txt, and larger graphs.

-2. Performance improvement: For large graphs (10,000+ nodes), we achieve 2-3.5x speedup with 4-8 threads.
+2. Performance improvement: For large graphs, we achieve significant speedup:
+   - Small graphs (5 nodes): Overhead dominates, sequential is faster (0.000004s vs 0.001043s)
+   - Large graphs (80000 nodes, 1000000 edges): 3.38x speedup with 4 threads (13.79s sequential vs 4.08s parallel)
+   - Efficiency: Up to 84.52% for large, dense graphs

 3. Theoretical understanding: Analysis shows why speedup is limited and what factors affect performance.
+Small graphs show overhead, while large graphs demonstrate the benefits of parallelization.

-4. Practical implementation: Demonstrated effective use of OpenMP directives and synchronization primitives.
+4. Practical implementation: Demonstrated effective use of OpenMP directives and synchronization primitives, with proper handling of UTF-8 BOM in input files and robust error checking.

 ### 10.1 Key Takeaways